 Benchmarks and Certifications by Career Cluster: A number of benchmark standards, certifications, and resources were identified as part of the review and revision process.
 The following provides access to the resources and includes additional information about how to access further information about the resource online.
 The resource is provided as an Excel workbook with 16 separate worksheets for each of the 16 Career Clusters.
 The inclusion of the resource does not imply endorsement, but rather is identified as a resource that was used to inform the revision process.

-Career Clusters Logos: The Career Clusters brand is a registered trademark of the National Career Technical Education Foundation—and is managed by NASDCTEc on its behalf.
+Career Clusters Logos: The Career Clusters brand is a registered trademark of The Center to Advance CTE—and is managed by Advance CTE on its behalf.
 Complete a User Agreement and, once authorized, you will be able to download digital files and artwork for the Career Clusters brand logo and the 16 Career Clusters.

 Implementation Self-Assessment Rubrics: These rubrics are for state and local administrators to use as they assess the progress made on the implementation of the Career Clusters, focusing on critical components such as state plan/administrative support, professional development, partnerships, parent and community support, teaching strategies and workplace learning.